DeepanshuSarawagi/AWS/18-MachineLearning-And-OtherServices/OtherServices.md

 - Improve the quality of web and mobile app.
 - Generates videos and logs to document the issue encountered.
 - Can remotely login to devices for debugging.

+## Amazon Macie:

+- Macie is a fully managed data security and data privacy service that uses machine learning and pattern matching to discover and protect sensitive data in AWS.
+- Macie helps identity and alert you to ssensitive data, such as personally identifiable information.
+(PII)